NandiniPalwai19/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template_6.md

 ### Task Template: Integrating Google Analytics into the Website

-### Task Title:
+### Task Title: Update Privacy Policy
-"Research and Select Google Analytics Version"

 ### User Story:
 As a developer, I want to integrate Google Analytics into the website so that we can gather data on user behavior and website usage.

 ### Description:
-Research and select a suitable version of Google Analytics to integrate into the website.
-Consider factors such as compatibility with the website, cost, and functionality.
+Update the website's privacy policy to communicate the use of Google Analytics.
+Specify what data is being collected, how it is being used, and the measures taken to protect user privacy.

 ### Effort Estimate:
 2 hours